Toyosi-Balogun/Client-server-mysql/client-server.md

 `sudo mysql_secure_installation`

-You can mostly answer "y" for the subsequent prompts.
+You can use "n" for the first prompt and mostly answer "y" for the subsequent prompts.

 ### STEP 6 -Create a user and a db, and grant the new user every privilege to the newly created db